sjoshi804/sjoshi804.github.io/_pages/about.md

 Hi, I'm Sid, a first year PhD Student studying Computer Science at UCLA.
 I'm advised by Professor [Baharan Mirzasoleiman](http://web.cs.ucla.edu/~baharan/).
-I'm currently interested in **Neural Architecture Search (NAS)** and **Neural Network Pruning**.
-In particular, with the current NAS methods pruning down overparameterized neural networks to desired candidates, I'm generally curious about how to effectively evaluate different neural network architectures.
+I'm currently interested in understanding and exploiting data in multimodal learning and self-supervised learning (data pruning, dataset distillation, data poisoning etc.)

 Feel free to hit me up to talk about any of these topics!